guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 permalink: /Misc/inspirations
 ---
 ## Love & Giving & Forgiveness & Gratitude & Suffering
+- Thankfulness is the beginning of happiness. - Unknown
 - Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that. ----- Martin Luther King
 - If you love someone tell them because hearts are often broken by words left unspoken. ---- Unknown
 - Love is nothing without action.
 Trust is nothing without proof.
 And sorry is nothing without change. ---- Unknown